Contact handles, duality, and sutured Floer homology: Contact cell decompositions and the gluing map

 We now consider Move~\ref{move:index0/1} (index 0/1 cell cancellation).
 We need to check that subdividing an edge of $\Gamma$, or adding a Legendrian edge $\lambda$ to $\Gamma$ that meets $\Gamma$ at a single vertex and intersects none of the other cells does not change the map.
 Let us first consider subdivision.
 The contact 0-handle map adds a disk to the Heegaard surface with no new $\a$ or $\b$ curves, and the contact 1-handle map attaches a band to the boundary of the Heegaard surface with no new $\a$ or $\b$ curves.
 When we subdivide a Legendrian edge into two Legendrian edges that meet at a single vertex, the contact handle map changes by first adding a disk to $S$ (the 0-handle map), followed by two bands, each of which has one foot on the new disk, and another foot at a foot of the original band.
 Clearly, the induced maps agree.
 Invariance under adding a Legendrian edge $\lambda$ that intersects $\Gamma$ at a single vertex follows similarly.

-Invariance under Move~\ref{move:index1/2} (index 1/2 contact cell cancellation) can be verified by a model computation, as we now describe.
+We now consider the case when $\cC_1$ and $\cC_2$ differ by Move~\ref{move:index1/2} (index 1/2 contact cell cancellation).
+The proof is a model computation, that we now describe.
 The computation is summarized in Figure~\ref{fig::40}.
-Recall that, by definition of an index 1/2 contact cell cancellation, the original Legendrian skeleton $\Gamma$ is modified by adding an additional Legendrian edge $\lambda$, and the new 2-cell intersects $S \cup \d N(\Gamma) \cup S'$ (where $S$ and $S'$ denote the barrier surfaces of $\cC$) along an arc that does not intersect the dividing set.
-For the sake of demonstration, let us assume that the new 2-cell intersects $S \cup \d N(\Gamma) \cup S'$ along $R_+$.
-If $(\S,\as,\bs)$ is a sutured Heegaard diagram for $M \cup N \cup N(\Gamma) \cup N'$, the effect of the 1-cell corresponding to $\lambda$ is to attach a band $B$ to the boundary of $\bar{\S}$.
-The attaching cycle of the 2-cell intersects the dividing set of $\d N(\lambda)$ at two points.
+Note that the contact cell decompositions $\cC_1$ and $\cC_2$ have the same barrier surfaces $S$ and $S'$ near $\d M$ and $\d M'$, respectively.
+Recall that we write $N$, $N'\subset Z$ for the neighborhoods of $\d M$ and $\d M'$ that are bounded by $S$ and $S'$, and $Z' := Z \setminus \Int(N \cup N')$.
+By definition of an index 1/2 contact cell cancellation, the graph $\Gamma_2$ is formed by adding a Legendrian edge $\lambda$ to $\Gamma_1$, and a new 2-cell $D$ is added that intersects $\d (Z'\setminus \Int N(\Gamma_1))$ along an arc that does not intersect the dividing set.

+For the sake of demonstration, let us assume that the new 2-cell $D$ intersects $\d (Z'\setminus \Int N(\Gamma_1))$ along $R_+$.
+If $(\S,\as,\bs)$ is a sutured diagram for $M \cup N \cup N(\Gamma_1) \cup N'$, the effect of adding the 1-handle $h^1$ corresponding to $\lambda$ is to attach a band $B$ to the boundary of $\bar{\S}$.
+The attaching circle of the 2-handle $h^2$ corresponding to $D$ intersects the dividing set of $\d N(\lambda)$ at two points.
 On the level of diagrams, the effect is to attach a band $B'$ to $B$, and add new curves $\a_0$ and $\b_0$, as in Figure~\ref{fig::40}.
-Note that the effect of adding $B$ and $B'$ to $\bar{\S}$ is to attach a tube to two points along the interior of $\bar{\S}$ near $\d \S$, and the curve $\b_0$ is a meridian of the tube, while the curve $\a_0$ is the concatenation of a longitude of the tube with a path on $\S$ between the two ends of the tube.
+Note that the effect of adding $B$ and $B'$ to $\bar{\S}$ is to attach a tube to two points along the interior of $\bar{\S}$ near $\d \bar{\S}$, and the curve $\b_0$ is a meridian of the tube, while the curve $\a_0$ is the concatenation of a longitude of the tube with a path on $\bar{\S}$ between the two ends of the tube.
 The curves $\a_0$ and $\b_0$ intersect at a single point $c$, and the composition of the contact 1-handle and 2-handle maps is

 This is the compound stabilization map from Section~\ref{sec:compoundstabilization}.
 By Proposition~\ref{prop:compoundstabilizationmap}, this is equal to the transition map from the naturality of sutured Floer homology.